WenqinSHAO/pvd-dev/README.md

 <p>TODO: one-liner for other projects as well.</p>
 </details>

+## VM setting and kernel patching
-## Repository organization
+### Repository organization
 ```
 .
 ├── README.md
+├── ra_config /* where config for radvd is stored */
 ├── scripts /* where some utility functions are stored */
 │   └── bootstrap.sh
 └── vms
-    ├── linux-env.sh /* the major script we rely on */
+    ├── linux-env.sh /* the script for VM setup and kernek patch */
+    ├── play-pvd.sh  /* the script for mPvD provisioning and inspection */
     └── preseed.cfg
 ```
 After we've just cloned this repo, we will see directoreis and files as shown above.

-After performing operations specified here below, we expect to see a repo organized as follows:
+After performing operations specified in this section, we expect to see a repo organized as follows:
 ```
 .
 |-- README.md
+├── ra_config /* where config for radvd is stored */
 |-- run
 |   `-- linux-env
 |       `-- vm